 In the spirit of respect, we acknowledge the traditional owners of Country, this gesture acknowledging Aboriginal and Torres Strait Islander custodianship for millennia.
-As our mark of respect, we acknowledge the Elders and the peoples who are talked about in this publication.
-We acknowledge the Land on which this work was done.
-Australia is the only place in the world where Aboriginal and Torres Strait Islander Australians belong, and there is no place in Australia where this is not true.
+As our mark of respect, we acknowledge Elders and the peoples who are talked about in this publication.
+We acknowledge the land on which this work was done.

-Liability statement
+Liability Statement